Containerpak/cpak/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command install     Install a package from a remote Git repository install     Install a package from a remote Git repository list        List all installed packages remove      Remove a package installed from a remote Git repository run         Run a package from a remote Git repository
+  completion  Generate the autocompletion script for the specified shell help        Help about any command install     Install a package from a remote Git repository list        List all installed packages remove      Remove a package installed from a remote Git repository run         Run a package from a remote Git repository